 Tel Aviv University

-Dr. Tomer Persico has taught for the last eight years at the Department for Comparative Religion in Tel-Aviv University, and has joined the Shalom Hartman Institute as a Research Fellow four years ago.
-His fields of study are contemporary spirituality, Jewish Renewal, Forms of secularization and trends of secularization and religiosity in Israel.
+Dr. Tomer Persico has taught for the last eight years at the Department for Comparative Religion in Tel-Aviv University, and joined the Shalom Hartman Institute as a Research Fellow five years ago.
+His fields of study are contemporary spirituality, Jewish Renewal, forms of secularization and trends of secularization and religiosity in Israel.
 His book, The Jewish Meditative Tradition, was published by Tel Aviv University Press in 2016.
-He is an activist for freedom of religion, writes the most popular blog in Hebrew on religion, has written hundreds articles on these subjects for the popular media.
-This year he has begun working as the Koret Visiting Assistant Professor of Jewish and Israel Studies, Dept. of Near Eastern Studies, Berkeley Institute for Jewish Law and Israel Studies, Center for Jewish Studies at U.C.
-Berkeley, and a Shalom Hartman Institute Scholar in Residence.
+He is an activist for freedom of religion, writes the most popular blog in Hebrew on religion and has written hundreds articles on these subjects for the popular media.
+2019-2020 is his third year as the Koret Visiting Assistant Professor of Jewish and Israel Studies, Berkeley Institute for Jewish Law and Israel Studies, Dept. of Near Eastern Studies, Center for Jewish Studies at U.C.
+Berkeley.
+He is also a Shalom Hartman Institute Scholar in Residence.

 Tel Aviv University